coleifer/peewee/docs/peewee/querying.rst

     x != y

 ``__is``:
+    x IS y, only used for testing against NULL values

+``__is_not``:
-    x IS y, used for testing against NULL values
+    x IS NOT y, only used for testing against NULL values

 ``__contains``:
     case-sensitive check for substring